rajnishspandey/dynamic-careers-website/README.md

 # career-website
-this is a career website
+it's a dynamic-careers-website using python Flask, Bootstrap, html5,css